 PNASH Funding Opportunities

-The Pacific Northwest Agricultural Safety and Health Center (PNASH), funded by the National Institute for Occupational Health and Safety, offers small grants to respond to emerging issues, stimulate innovative research and foster collaborations in farming, fishing, and forestry.
+The Pacific Northwest Agricultural Safety and Health Center (PNASH), funded by the National Institute for Occupational Health and Safety, offered small grants to respond to emerging issues, stimulate innovative research, and foster farming, fishing, and forestry collaborations.

-Call for proposals.
-We are currently accepting applications for pilot projects and mini-grants in Alaska, Idaho, Oregon, and Washington.
-The Pilot Project Program is intended to stimulate and support new and expanded research, intervention, and education activities.
-The Outreach Mini-Grant program seeks to support the adoption of PNASH educational resources and tools in the agricultural community.
+We are not currently accepting applications for pilot projects.
+The Pilot Project Program stimulated and supported new and expanded research, intervention, and education activities.

-To get more information and apply, click the appropriate box below.
-For additional information on our funded pilot projects, see our Research page and search under Project Status for 'Pilot.'
-Please feel free to contact us at pnash@uw.edu for information on these programs.
+For information on our funded pilot projects, see the Pilot Project Program page below.
+Please feel free to contact us at pnash@uw.edu for information on these projects.

 Pilot Project Program